You’ve just purchased a GoPro and after seeing all these amazing pictures online you’re keen to get snapping! But where do you start?

 Keep it Clean

-It may seem like an obvious one, but a smear or even a speck of dirt can really effect your footage.
+It may seem like an obvious one, but a smear or even a speck of dirt can really affect your footage.
 Take the time to make sure your camera lens is clean and dirt free before you start your adventure.
 All you need is a clean, dry cloth to wipe over the lens.
 Avoid using cleaning products as this may get inside the casing.

 Using just your hands to keep the camera steady may not always be enough.
-A great trick when filming stable, is to rest the camera against your chin.
+A great trick when filming is to rest the camera against your chin.
 This will stop it from wobbling and keep it at the same level.
 If you’re on the move or looking for a more professional look, there are plenty of accessories such as clamps and stabilisers to steady your video and create some great effects.

 And we don’t mean the colour filters on Instagram!
 To get the best quality shots you can add a physical filter to the lens of the camera.
 This helps to capture more creative footage and bring the best colours out of your photos and videos.
 For instance, you can use a red filter to capture the true beauty of underwater shots as it helps remove the blue/green blur and bring out the colours of the sea.